uio-bmi/two_step_graph_mapper/Readme.md

 ### Quick and rough benchmarking
 This test acts as an integration test, to see that everything is working and to get a quick overview of the performance.
-The test takes about 30 minutes to run on a laptop, and will produce plots similar to those below:
+The test takes about 30 minutes to run on a laptop.

 All necessary graphs for running this test are included in this repository.
 The only thing you need is [vg](https://github.com/vgteam/vg) installed on your system.